cyberbotics/ros2_documentation/source/Tutorials/Advanced/Simulation/Webots/Setting-Up-Simulation-Webots.rst

 .. note::

-    Here the Python plugin does not take any input parameter, but this can be achieved with a tag containing the parameter name.
+    Here the plugin does not take any input parameter, but this can be achieved with a tag containing the parameter name.

     .. code-block:: xml